shafnasir/MyPlanBook/team.md

   - Can respond as soon as I see the message and email within a few hours

 ## Agile Meetings
-- Meet and discuss project in person during and after CSC301 tutorials
+- Meet and discuss project in person during and after CSC301 tutorials (every week if possible)
 - In person meetings somewhere in IB
-- Most communication will occur online
+- Most communication will occur online (through WhatsApp project group chat)
 - Alexei Blinov will take minutes or notes during the meetings

 ## Meeting Preparation